What a Nexus Letter Is & Why It Matters for VA Disability Claims

 Before appealing, do a thorough audit of your entire submission to make sure your evidence, nexus letter, and medical reasoning are as strong as possible.

-Here are your three appeal options:
+Here are your three VA appeal options:

 1. Supplemental Claim: Use this when your claim has evidence gaps.
 If the VA acknowledges your evidence but still explains clear issues, you’ll need stronger or new documentation to move forward.